1.180 nationalities live in Amsterdam and 190 in The Netherlands

 Houses in Amsterdam are very narrow and you don’t wanna know how the staircase looks like.
-I didn’t find information on which of the houses in Amsterdam are narrowest but these I am going to mention, are around 2 meters in width, they look cool and they are amazing spots to take some photos.
+The narrowest houses in Amsterdam are around 2 meters in width, they look cool and they are amazing spots to take some photos.

 - Singel 7,

 I recommend you to visit Oude Hoogstraat 22.
 It’s called the narrowest house in Amsterdam and it’s open to the public.
 On the bottom floor, there is a tea shop, on the second and third floor, you find a small ( actually very small ) tea room.
 They serve coffee, tea, breakfast.
 If you plan to visit you should make a reservation.
 It’s very small and most of the time packed.
 Follow this link to find their website and in the contact section, you will find their phone number and email address.

 3. Amsterdam has got more bridges than Venice

 When someone tells you about canals and romantic bridges, the first place that comes to your mind is an

 Bridges in Amsterdam are very often decorated with lights and at night they look gorgeous.
 One of the best ways to explore Amsterdam is to go for a bike ride when it gets dark!
 Especially during the light festival which takes place from the beginning of November till the end of January.
 The whole city is decorated with lights and there are many highlighted exhibitions.
 It’s an open space event and you don’t need any tickets.

 4. There are around 2500 houseboats in Amsterdam